icon-project/documentation/references/java-sdk.md

 In this example, you can check your transaction result in every 2 seconds because of the block confirmation time.

-If the transaction succeeds, you can check scoreAddress from the result.
+If the transaction succeeds, you can check the `scoreAddress` from the result.

-You can use SCORE after SCORE audit is successfully accepted.
+You can use the SCORE after the SCORE passes the audit and is finally accepted to deploy.

 ```java
 // Checking the results with transaction hash